Angvall/Homelab/README.md

 - Configured VLans

 # To Do Soon
-- set up netbird
+- set up netbird (self hosted)
 - set up grafana (for more details statistics/data)
 - set up proxmox mail gateway
 - rackpeek for documentation
 - work on more automation/monitoring
-- add images
+- add images to the github